ckids-datafirst/git-tutorial-repo/README.md

 ![Kittens](images/kittens.png)

-Onec upon a time, in a smal vilage, ther were three cuet little kttens.
+Once upon a time, in a smal vilage, ther were three cuet little kttens.
 They were the fluffist, most adorabul creatuers you could ever imagene.
 Thier names were Wiskers, Mables, and Sparkels.

 Wiskers was a mischevous kttten, alwais geting into trubble.
 One day, he decide to clmb to the top of the refregerator, but he sliped and fell into a bowle of mik.
 "Oh no!" said Wiskers, "I'm all wett now!"